ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-Selection and Connection Properties, as well as defaults for Message Properties, can be added to a Preconnection to configure the selection process and to further configure the eventually selected protocol stack(s).
+Selection and Connection Properties, as well as defaults for Message Properties, can be added to a Preconnection to configure the selection process and to further configure the eventually selected Protocol Stack(s).
 They are collected into a TransportProperties object to be passed into a Preconnection
 object: